 Access Astra Schedule

 To gain access to any of the course scheduling and event planning functions in the GUI and the Portal, you will first need to complete a set of Student Lifecycle Management (SLCM) training courses.
 Please consult with your department/college SLCM training contact to determine which courses you need to take.

 Event Planning Window, Open Lab, and Training Date Information

-All open labs are in McVey Hall 203, from 1 PM to 4:30 PM.
-The next SLCM_AD_300 training will take place on Wednesday, November 16, from 8:30 AM to 12:30 PM in McVey Hall 204.
-Please note that in order to receive credit for SLCM_AD_300, a training plan that includes this course must be scheduled and approved in advance of the date listed.
+ZEVPLAN access for all semesters is currently closed.
+Access to build Winter and Spring 2018 course sections will open in early May.
+Information on that window will be forthcoming.
+The next SLCM_AD_300 training will take place on Thursday, February 23, from 8:30 AM to 12:30 PM in McVey Hall 204.
+In order to receive credit for SLCM_AD_300, a training plan that includes this course must be scheduled and approved in advance of the date listed.